 Election Committee Overrules Ombudsman Student Ombudsman, David Romanoff has stated to Vice Provost Herbert W. DeBerry, and the members of the Student Senate Election Committee, which he chairs, that he will not be responsible for the running of a paper ballot election.
 Romanoff believes that a fair and impartial election can not be conducted if paper ballots are used.
 He has contacted the Board of Elections in connection with the use of voting machines in this year's Student Senate Elections.
 However, he did so without the agreement of the other members of the Election Committee.
 Consequently, the committee has overruled his decision by a majority vote, however, Romanoff is refusing to comply with the committee's decision.
 The result is that the Student Senate Elections are now in serious jeopardy.
 Romanoff in addition has stated that the Election Committee does not have the power to make decisions, but rather they may only make recommendations which he will consider.
 Vice Provost De Berry and the other students disagree with Romanoff's interpretation of his responsibility.
+E.B.L.

-Alternative Studies Passed control of the Dean of General Education and Guidance and shall be limited to no more than three full-time teaching lines.
+Alternative Studies Passed The Faculty Council has approved the establishment of an Alternative Studies Program, to replace the present Program for Humanistic Studies, as an ongoing part of the college.
+The resolution also stated that the Alternative Studies Program will be under the administrative control of the Dean of General Education and Guidance and shall be limited to no more than three full-time teaching lines.
 Under the adopted plan the Program will have an Executive Committee composed of: The Program Director (to be appointed by the President), 4 faculty members (elected by the Faculty Council for a three year term) and 2 students designated by the Vice Provost For Student Affairs.
 D.M.

 Panel Discussion on Education in the Caribbean